micbelgique/phototrack-3/ReadMe.txt

-This project was developed in MIC Summer Camp 2014.
+This project was developed during the [MIC Summer Camp 2014](http://softlab.mic-belgique.be/summercamp).

 Authors:
   - Adrien CLERBOIS